sajozsattila/mur2_editor/app/static/manual.md

 ```

 ## Tables
-To add a table, use three or more hyphens (`---`) to create each column’s header, and use pipes (`|`) to separate each column.
+To add a table use three or more hyphens (`---`) to create each column’s header and use pipes (`|`) to separate each column.
 You can optionally add pipes on either end of the table.
-A simple table will look like:
+A simple table would look like this:

 | Column1 | Column2 |
 | ------ | ----------- |